MoniPar/reclaimed-treasures/README.md

     * 'web' tells Heroku that this a process that should accept HTTP traffic.
     * 'gunicorn' is the server used
     * 'wsgi' stands for web services gateway interface and is a standard that allows Python services to integrate with web servers

+## First Deployment

+Make sure everything is saved and pushed to GitHub before continuing on.

+1. Go back to the Heroku dashboard and click on the 'deploy' tab.
+2. For deployment method, select 'GitHub' and search for the project's repository from the list.
+3. Select and then click on 'Deploy Branch'.
+4. When the build log is complete it should say that the app has been successfully deployed.
+5. Click on the 'Open App' button to view it and the Django “The install worked successfully!” page, should be displayed.

+## Amazon Web Services Setup

+[Amazon Web Services(AWS) S3](https://aws.amazon.com/) is a cloud-based storage service where we can store our static and media files.
+The following are the steps of how I set it up following a guide by one of CI's tutors.
+Please be aware that AWS might have updated their User Interface since these steps were written.

+### Creating the S3 Bucket

+1. Navigate to [Amazon AWS](https://aws.amazon.com/) in the browser and login or create an account.
+Be aware that you will be asked to enter a credit card number which will be used for billing if you go above the free usage limits.
+Enter your details and billing information then select the basic support which is free and click on the 'Complete sign up' button.
+Head over to the AWS Management Console where you will be redirected to the sign in page.
+2. Sign in using the root user.
+Enter your email and password.
+3. You will be directed to the Console Home.
+Navigate to S3 in the Services menu if you haven't accessed this service before.
+4. Open S3 and create a new bucket to store the media and static files.
+To keep things organised give it the same name as the Heroku app name and select the region closest to you.
+5. In Object Ownership, select ACLs enabled and Bucket owner preferred.
+6. In Block Public Access, uncheck Block all public access and acknowledge that the bucket will be public if you want to allow public access to the static files.
+Click 'Create bucket'.
+7. Click the newly created bucket to set a few basic settings.
+In the Properties tab, scroll down to Static website hosting, click 'Edit' and select Enable and Host a static website.
+8. Enter a default value in the Index document field and click the 'Save changes' button at the bottom right.
+9. In the Permissions tab, scroll down to the Cross-origin resource sharing (CORS) section and click the 'Edit' button.
+Paste in the following CORS configuration which will set up the required access with the Heroku app and save changes.

+    ```json
+    [
+        {
+            "AllowedHeaders": [
+                "Authorization"
+            ],
+            "AllowedMethods": [
+                "GET"
+            ],
+            "AllowedOrigins": [
+                "*"
+            ],
+            "ExposeHeaders": []
+        }
+    ]
+    ```

+10. Still in the Permissions tab, go to the Bucket Policy section and click 'Edit'.
+Click on 'Policy generator' to create a security policy for this bucket.
+    * Select 'S3 Bucket Policy' for Type of Policy.
+    * Add a (*) star symbol in the Principal field to allow all principals.
+    * In the Actions dropdown select GetObject.
+    * Copy the ARN from the orignal tab and paste it in the ARN input box provided.
+    * Click 'Add Statement' then 'Generate Policy'.
+    * Copy the policy that opens up in the modal and paste it in the Bucket Policy Editor from the original tab.
+    * Add a slash star (/*) to the end of the Resource value in order to allow access to all resources in this bucket.
+    * Save changes
+11. To configure the bucket, go to the Access control list(ACL) section and select List for Everyone (public access).
+Accept the warning box and save changes.

+### Creating AWS Groups, Policies and Users

 _____